 Bible Read Throughs

 Sam was a retired global worker—with years spent in Africa—who in his retirement decided to plant a church in British Columbia.
 My home church in Spokane recruited two of us to travel north to help them build a chapel.
 During our two months there Sam and his wife treated us to breakfast at their beachside cottage each morning.
 And that always included a casual conversation on some Bible topic.
-Sam was a natural teacher and I was ready to learn.
+Sam was a natural teacher and I was a ready student.
 I’ll never forget our first morning as I mentioned the tall local trees.
 Sam then took off with a discussion of Bible trees, including the trees of life in Genesis and Revelation.
-And the cross in between.
+And the tree represented by Christ’s cross in between.
 The next morning it was Melchizedek.
 And so on, each morning.

 Sam’s ready supply of Bible content amazed me.
 Verses flowed spontaneously in ways that were natural and interesting.
 I asked him where he gained all his Bible themes.
 He laughed.